Texarkanine/misc-utxoracle-patches/README.md

 1. **Find your UTXOracle version:**
    - Open your UTXOracle.py file and look near the top for version information
-   - The version will be in the format `UTXOracle.X.py` where X is the version number

 2. **Download the appropriate patch:**
    - Find the latest release on the [Releases page](https://github.com/username/misc-utxoracle-patches/releases)